diegopereiraeng/kubernetes-snapshot-extension/README.md

 # AppDynamics Kubernetes Snapshot Extension

+## Note.

-## Note, for the official version, please refer to the [AppDynamics repo](https://github.com/Appdynamics/kubernetes-snapshot-extension)
+For the official version, please refer to the [AppDynamics repo](https://github.com/Appdynamics/kubernetes-snapshot-extension)

 ## Use Case